dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 538. Convert BST to Greater Tree.md

 * Time complexity : $O(n)$

 Although the Morris traversal does slightly more work than the other approaches, it is only by a constant factor.
-To be specific, if we can show that each edge in the tree is traversed no more than kk times (for some constant kk), then the algorithm is shown to have linear time complexity.
+To be specific, if we can show that each edge in the tree is traversed no more than $k$ times (for some constant kk), then the algorithm is shown to have linear time complexity.
 First, note that getSuccessor is called at most twice per node.
 On the first invocation, the temporary link back to the node in question is created, and on the second invocation, the temporary link is erased.
 Then, the algorithm steps into the left subtree with no way to return to the node.
 Therefore, each edge can only be traversed 3 times: once when we move the node pointer, and once for each of the two calls to getSuccessor.

 * Space complexity : $O(1)$